ewoudsmets/AzureMonitorHackathon/challenges/solution2.md

 # Challenge 2; The Solution

-This page will take you step by step through solving challenge one.
+This page will take you step by step through solving challenge two.

 ## Solution Steps: